 Overview of Banks in Brunei

-There are nine banks in Brunei if we look at the local banks and foreign banks together.
+There are nine banks in Brunei if we look at local and foreign banks together.
 And each of these has an average of 40 branches.
 If we look at the population of Brunei, it’s around 400,000.
-That means every branch can cater to around 10,000 people on an average.
+That means every branch can cater to around 10,000 people on average.

 The banking sector of Brunei offers three categories of banking – consumer banking, institutional banking, and corporate banking.
 Among these three, consumer banking generates more than half of the revenue.

 - Overview of Banks in Brunei

 Structure of Banks in Brunei

 The banks in Brunei can be divided into two segments – local banks and foreign banks.

 Local banks: Under “local banks,” three banks serve the customers in Brunei –